Why digital transformation matters for your business (and where to start)

 If you haven’t heard the term ‘digital transformation’ then kudos to you, because you’ve obviously managed to colonise the Moon.
 If you have heard of it you’ve probably asked the internet oracles “what is digital transformation?” and come up against something like this:

 …at which point you would be totally justified in wanting to move rapidly in the opposite direction.
-Digital transformation may sound huge and disruptive and, frankly, expensive, but technology is not going anywhere and to ignore the enormous impact it will have on your business is not the way to secure your future.
+Digital transformation may sound huge and disruptive and, frankly, expensive, but technology like online booking software is not going anywhere.
+To ignore the enormous impact it will have on your business is not the way to secure your future.

 Rather than view digital transformation as an undertaking that will fundamentally change your business, look at it instead as an evolution.
 What you are aiming for is something referred to as ‘digital maturity’, which is exactly what it sounds like.
 A digitally mature business is one that uses technology confidently and effectively to improve everything from the service they provide, to marketing, to internal processes.